An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 2. You Can Take Your Time to Write the Perfect Email

-A spur-of-the-moment verbal or telephonic exchange can be a good thing, but for many of us, the time to produce a well-crafted email introduction is invaluable to make a great first impression.
+A spur-of-the-moment verbal or telephonic exchange can be a good thing, but for many of us, the time to produce a well-crafted email introduction is invaluable to making a great first impression.
+You can make sure you don’t blurt out something you didn’t think through first.

 3. You Control the Tone of Your Email